purvisanghani19/realhit/README.md

 4. Open your browser and go to http://localhost:3000.

 ## 📧 Contact
-Feel free to reach out for questions or collaboration:
+If you have any suggestions for how to improve this website, the ReadMe guide, etc. please don't hesitate to reach out -- I will always happily accept constructive feedback!
 - purvisanghani1@gmail.com | [LinkdIn](https://www.linkedin.com/in/purvi-sanghani/)